Make clay gratitude leaves for thankful trees, garlands, wreaths, and other gratitude crafts and DIY fall home decor projects.

 Related: Windy Fall Leaves Sensory Bottle

 One easy way to teach children about thankfulness is to make marbled-clay gratitude leaf ornaments for your thankful tree, wreath, garland, or gratitude mobile.
 Use the easy step-by-step instructions below to make gorgeous clay autumn leaf crafts with words of thanks written upon them.
-Please read through the instructions before starting this DIY gratitude project so you know the steps involved and what to expect.
+Please read through the instructions carefully before starting this DIY gratitude project, so you understand the steps involved and what to expect.
 You might also enjoy Gratitude Books for Kids that inspire thankfulness.

 - Once you have made fall leaf crafts, please return to this page to learn two ways to turn them into gratitude leaves for your Thanksgiving decor.

-- There is a link to get back to this post in the directions to make it easy for you to return to these directions. 😉
+- A link to return to this post is included in the directions, making it easier for you to revisit these instructions if needed.

 - Choose one of the options below to transform marbled clay autumn leaves into thankful leaves:

-- Either stamp autumn leaf crafts with letters to spell words of gratitude on each leaf before you bake them, as shown in the photographs.
+- Either stamp autumn leaf crafts with letters to spell out words of gratitude on each leaf before baking them, as shown in the photographs.

-- Or write thankful words and phrases onto each thankful leaf once finished.
+- Or write thankful words and phrases onto each thankful leaf after the leaves have baked and hardened.

-- In other words, if you want your clay thankful leaves hand-stamped, use alphabet stamps to write words of thanks on them before putting them into the oven to bake and harden.
+- In other words, if you want your clay thankful leaves hand-stamped, use alphabet stamps to write words of thanks on them before baking and hardening them in the oven, as shown in the photograph below.

 - Or, write gratitude words on them with a paint pen or permanent marker

-after baking.
-Please wait until they are cool or no longer warm to the touch before writing what you are grateful for onto the clay leaves.
+- Please wait until they are no longer warm to the touch before writing what you are grateful for onto the clay leaves.

 Related: Year-Round Gratitude Activities and Crafts

 Next, please encourage them to use their own words of gratitude to stamp or write on the marbled clay fall leaves.
-If your children are not reading and writing yet, ask them what they feel most thankful for, and then help them stamp or write what they say onto the leaf ornaments.
+If your children are not yet reading and writing, ask them what they feel most thankful for, and then help them stamp or write their responses onto the leaf ornaments.

 Although my daughter cannot write, she wanted to stamp some of the clay leaves herself.
-She made a lot of leaves with smiling faces to represent happiness.
-I showed her how to use the colon and parenthesis that came with our alphabet stamps to make them, and away she went!
+She created many leaves with smiling faces to represent happiness.
+I showed her how to use the colon and parentheses that came with our alphabet stamps to make them, and away she went!

-Writing on the leaves makes it possible to create a thankful tree with clay gratitude leaves as a Thanksgiving advent or an interactive Thanksgiving centerpiece.
+Writing on the leaves makes it possible to create a thankful tree with clay gratitude leaves, perfect for a Thanksgiving advent or an interactive Thanksgiving centerpiece.
 Learn more about thankful trees and their uses in Thankful Tree Tradition Ideas for Thanksgiving.

 Related: 10 Ways to Have Fun Outside with Fall Leaves

-This thankful craft project is ideal for enhancing the atmosphere of gratitude in your home or classroom, making it a meaningful activity for children and adults.
-Use marbled clay gratitude leaves as ornaments to decorate a thankful tree, wreath, or garland.
+This thankful craft project is perfect for creating a sense of gratitude in your home or classroom, making it a meaningful activity for both children and adults.
+One common way to use gratitude leaves is by creating a thankful or gratitude tree.
+In other words, use the marbled clay gratitude leaves as ornaments to decorate a thankful tree, wreath, or garland.

-Click on the link to see a thankful tree we made with the gratitude leaves shown in the photographs for this post.
+This activity is excellent for both kids and adults.
+Over time, the tree fills up with leaves, becoming a beautiful visual reminder of thankfulness.
+Click on the link to view a thankful tree we created using the gratitude leaves featured in the photographs for this post.

-Or, make a thankful tree with real preserved autumn leaves.
+Gratitude activities like this can help children of all ages cultivate a more positive mindset.
+Alternatively, create a thankful tree using real, preserved autumn leaves.
 Or try this printable gratitude tree or this thankful turkey placemat to color.

-And don’t forget to look at 20 Thanksgiving traditions for more fun things to do on Thanksgiving!
-You may also enjoy this Fall Bucket List of Fun Fall Activities.
+And don’t forget to look at these Thanksgiving traditions for even more fun things to do on Thanksgiving!
+You may also enjoy this Fall Bucket List of fun fall activities.

 If You Liked This Gratitude Thanksgiving Craft, You Might Also Like